FIT Player Eligibility Policy

 - For an individual to be granted their third or subsequent change of Representation, they

-- Satisfy FIT (exercising its sole discretion) that the change in Representation is required due to an extraordinary set of circumstances resulting in the change of Representation being in the best interests of the sport of Touch and which maintains the integrity of fair sporting competition and the reputation of FIT and the sport of Touch.
+- Satisfy the Federation (exercising its sole discretion) that the change in Representation is required due to an extraordinary set of circumstances resulting in the change of Representation being in the best interests of the sport of Touch and which maintains the integrity of fair sporting competition and the reputation of the Federation and the sport of Touch.

-- For an individual to be granted their first and/or second change of Representation, they must satisfy clauses:
+- For an individual aged 18 years or older at the time of their most recent previous representation to be granted their first and/or second change of Representation, they must satisfy clauses:

 - Consideration of the circumstances of any request for a change should be applied and may include reasons of immigration, marriage, employment, development of the sport and personal matters.

 - The following clearance procedures applies should an individual wish to change intended